Reducing waste at school is as easy as A, B, C…..

 - WRAP (Waste and Resources Action Programme) (link opens in a new window) is a registered charity that works with businesses, individuals and communities to achieve a circular economy by helping them to reduce waste, develop sustainable products and use resources in an efficient way.
 They have a huge online database of free resources for schools including lesson plans, artwork and teacher packs.

-- Garden Organic (link opens in a new window) is the organisation behind the Master Composter scheme and currently run the Lets Waste Less Volunteer programme for Worcestershire County Council.
+- Garden Organic (link opens in a new window) is the organisation behind the Master Composter scheme.
 They promote organic lifestyles and through their education programmes are cultivating the next generation of gardeners and food growers.

 Severn Waste Services